duaraghav8/matrix-parser/README.md

 You could use matrix parameters **before** the '?', followed by query parameters, but mixing is not currently supported.

 #Rules
-Here are the rules matrix-parser follows to parse Matrix URIs
+Here are the rules matrix-parser follows to parse Matrix URIs.
+Check out (this thread)[https://github.com/medialize/URI.js/issues/181] to understand in more detail.

 		1. The semicolon ';' is used to delimit key-value pairs (unlike the ampersand '&' in query strings) eg- /index;a=b;c=d